For a free demo, questions about DB-Harbour,

 • Pull method: No agents or PL/SQL code necessary in target databases

-• Free entry of the select query
+• Free-form entry of the select query

 • Automated creation and maintenance of all tables created based on queries